tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 ### Adding error pages
 _____
-We need to add html templates to let users know that errors have ocurred.
+We need to add html templates to let users know that errors have occurred.
 Under the `templates` folder, add the following files; the respective code for each is listed following the file name.

 `403_csrf.html`: